data-to-insight/csc-map-of-the-world/docs/network.md

     }

-    // if everything is at {0,0} (no preset), run a quick local layout on the visible subgraph quickLayoutIfStacked(cy);
+    // if everything is at {0,0} (no preset), run a quick local layout on visible subgraph quickLayoutIfStacked(cy);

     // color after initial view is set, to keep first paint quick